sftpplus/sftpplus-docs/src/doc_source/standards/ipv6.rst

 SFTPPlus supports listening on IPv6 addresses for incoming SFTP, SCP, FTP, FTPS, HTTP and HTTPS file transfer connections.

-IPv6 addresses can also be used for the Local Manager GUI.
+IPv6 addresses can also be used for the Web Manager GUI.

 The types of IPv6 addresses that are supported are long form addresses::